Khaja-DataBiz/Healthcare-Data_Analysis/README.md

-# Healthcare-Data_Analysis
-This project focuses on analyzing healthcare data using advanced Power BI features to uncover trends, insights, and actionable information.

-# Healthcare Data Analysis Using Power BI
+# Healthcare Data_Analysis Using Power BI

 ## Introduction
 This project focuses on analyzing healthcare data using advanced Power BI features to uncover trends, insights, and actionable information.